notnews/politifact/readme.md

 To interpret the numbers, you need to make two assumptions:

-1. Number of statements made by Republicans and Republican-leaning persons and organizations is the same as that made by people and organizations on the left.
+1. The number of statements made by Republicans and Republican-leaning persons and organizations is the same as that made by people and organizations on the left.

 2. Truthiness of statements by Republican and Republican-leaning persons and organizations is the same as that of left leaning people and organizations.